How was the site originally identified?

 How are the air emissions regulated?

 The air emissions from the plant are controlled by the Environment Agency.
 A permit has been granted for Margam Green Energy Plant which sets out the conditions of operation for the plant.
 The conditions include requirements to monitor and report on emissions to the EA.

-What is the overall cost of the project?
+What was the overall cost of the project?

 What are the benefits to the local economy?
 And the local community?

-Glennmont Partners, the owners of the Margam plant, are supporting the local community through a Community Benefit Fund, which is administered by Neath Port Talbot Council.
+Schroders Greencoat, the owners of the Margam plant since April 2022, are supporting the local community through a Community Benefit Fund, which is administered by Neath Port Talbot Council.
 The Fund supports a range of community projects in the area.